synmetrix/synmetrix/README.md

 ## License

-The core MLCraft is available under the [Apache License 2.0](https://github.com/mlcraft-io/mlcraft/blob/main/LICENSE) (Apache-2.0).
+The core Synmetrix is available under the [Apache License 2.0](https://github.com/mlcraft-io/mlcraft/blob/main/LICENSE) (Apache-2.0).

 All **other contents** are available under the [MIT License](LICENSE-community).